7.5 Mental health

 Community health services for children and youth are still underdeveloped, there is a lack of professional staff particularly in schools, as well as lack of child and adolescent psychiatrists, child and adolescent psychologists and social workers.

-According to the latest information of the State Statistical Office, in the School year 2019-2020 there were 130 high schools in North Macedonia.
+According to the latest information of the State Statistical Office, in the start of School year 2020-2021 there were 128 high schools in North Macedonia.
 Not all of them have psychologist.

 In most of the faculties in North Macedonia there is no psychologist at all, but there are rare exceptions.
 Thus, recently (2018) University "St. Kliment Ohridski"- Bitola (Универзитет Св.Климент Охридски Битола) founded the first psychological counseling center for students.
 The main objective of the counseling center is to promote mental health among students by developing healthy lifestyles, fostering resentment, and assisting in resolving current and developmental problems.
 Students have the opportunity for individual or group psychological counseling, psycho-educational workshops as well as workshops for the development of life skills.
 Currently there are 2 centers within the University, one in Faculty of Security- Skopje, and second one in the Kredo center in Bitola.